Dre Campbell Farm

 17. Bug Buster-O

-Buster-O is a commercially available OMRI-listed pesticide containing pyrethrins that you can spray directly onto the critters.
-It will kill them on contact.
+Buster-O is a commercially available, OMRI-listed pesticide containing pyrethrins.
+It can be sprayed directly onto the critters, killing them on contact.

 This squash bug killer is safe to use on plants grown organically.